reinarin/coopcareers/dataproject/NBA_Tempo_and_Injuries.md

 From this visualization, we can see that Brooklyn Nets has the highest median cash earned while injured.
 This may be because more injuries caused more money to be lost.
 Brooklyn Nets also has a very large outlier.
-We also observe that Detroit Pistons has the lowest median cash earned while injured.
-This may be because the team didn’t lose as much money as other teams because they had less injuries.
+We also observe that Detroit Pistons have the lowest median cash earned due to less injuries.
 We can also see that Golden State Warriors has the biggest IQR, and Utah Jazz has the smallest IQR.
-It seems like teams are losing a lot of money because of injuries.

 ![](NBA_Tempo_and_Injuries_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->